 His responsibilities at BU Law include directing the School's LL.M. in American Law, LL.M. in Intellectual Property Law, Summer Legal Institute in London and study abroad programs, and overseeing the School's graduate programs, international initiatives and marketing and communications.
 He has taught the survey course in American law for LL.M. students.

-Assistant Director, Office of Graduate and International Programs
+Assistant Director, Graduate and International Programs Office

 Prior to joining the OGIP, Shannon worked in the Boston University Residence Life Department helping undergraduate students acclimate to life on-campus.
 Shannon's knowledge of Boston University's academic, social, and professional resources makes her a one-stop-shop for incoming students.
 Please stop by the OGIP and say hi to Shannon the next time you are on campus!

-Cara Hebard is the program coordinator for the Office of Graduate and International Programs.
+Cara Hebard is the senior program coordinator for the Graduate and International Programs Office.
 She is the front-line contact for American Law Program and Intellectual Property Law Program students, providing academic and administrative support on matters large and small, including registration, immigration, add/drop, OPT, and more!
 Cara is also the primary resource for all incoming LL.M. students for visa matters, as she works with our International Students and Scholars Office (ISSO) to ensure that all incoming students receive their visa paperwork in a timely manner.
 Cara loves meeting new and prospective students, so stop by the office and say hi the next time you are on campus!

 Cara brings a broad range of student support and administrative experiences within higher education to Boston University.
 Prior to joining the OGIP, Cara worked at Bryant University as an undergraduate admissions counselor.
 She also worked at Boston College Law School in Alumni Relations and Development.
 She received her B.A. in Sociology with a minor in psychology at Quinnipiac University in 2010.
 During her free time, Cara enjoys staying active, travelling, and going to the beach (in the summer of course).